-If you have been accused of child abuse or child endangerment, it is important that you speak to an experienced San Diego child endangerment attorney as soon as possible.
+If you have been accused of child abuse or child endangerment, you must speak to an experienced child endangerment lawyer San Diego as soon as possible.
 Your attorney could be able to have the charges dropped, or plea bargain, on your behalf, for less serious charges.
-Attorney Vikas Bajaj has over 15 years experience successfully defending people accused of child abuse or neglect.
-Call today for a free consultation.
+Attorney Vikas Bajaj has over 19 years of experience successfully defending people accused of child abuse or neglect.
+Call today for an initial consultation.

 False Allegations of Child Abuse

-While no one would ever want true abuse or endangerment of a child to go unreported or unpunished, many false child abuse allegations stem from bitter divorces, child custody battles and other types of family problems.
+While no one would ever want true abuse or endangerment of a child to go unreported or unpunished, many false child abuse allegations stem from bitter divorces, child custody battles, and other types of family problems.
 In reality, children have accidents.
-They play hard, bump into things, wrestle with one another, and play contact sports, all of which can result in bruises, cuts and scrapes which might be mistaken for child abuse.
+They play hard, bump into things, wrestle with one another, and play contact sports, all of which can result in bruises, cuts, and scrapes that might be mistaken for child abuse.

 If someone has made false allegations against you, do not take it lightly.
-Your first step should be to reach out to an experienced criminal defense attorney who can look at your case before things get out of hand.
+Your first step should be to reach out to an experienced child endangerment lawyer San Diego who can look at your case before things get out of hand.